PennyLaneAI/pennylane/pennylane/logging/README.md

 ## Logging example with PennyLane and JAX's JIT support

 As mentioned above, we have added execution function entry logging supports, including some supports for each target interface.
 We can examine this support for both internal and external packages, where we enable logs for JAX, which has support for Python-native log messages.
-To enable logging specfically for JAX, we can modify the `level` parameter for the `[loggers.jax]` entry in the `log_config.toml` file as:
+To enable logging specifcally for JAX, we can modify the `level` parameter for the `[loggers.jax]` entry in the `log_config.toml` file as:

 ```toml
 [loggers.jax]